CntoDev/cnto-wp-website/README.md

-# CNTO-Website
+# CNTO Website
-A private repo to track progress on the new CNTO website.
+A private repo to track progress on the new WordPress CNTO website.